Blog

 ---|---|---|

-We set up an SEO field in the Article model.
+You can set up the SEO field in the Post model.
 This field is an embedded Component.
-SEO is set up as a component because its field structure is used in multiple models, namely, the Article, Category and Page models.
+SEO is set up as a component because its field structure can be reused used in multiple content items from different models, namely, the Post, and Page models.

 Within the SEO component we define the following fields: